 - Cool hostel with café: Funwahn Hostel and Cafe

-Seriously, if you have not find your place where to stay in Chiang Mai, we are running out of options here…
+Seriously, after all these best backpacker hostels in Chiang Mai, if you have not found your place where to stay we are running out of options here…

 Currently, we have no special hostel discounts in Chiang Mai.

 You can subscribe to our newsletter to receive our newest hostel discounts always to your inbox.